UtkarshBhardwaj007/UtkarshBhardwaj007.github.io/PBA-X.md

   * **`Substrate`**: A framework for building blockchains.
 This is the foundational framework of Polkadot SDK.
 It includes core components like networking, transaction pools and APIs.
   * **`FRAME`**: A collection of modules that provide common functionality for building blockchain applications.
 This is built on top of Substrate and defines the Application logic of the blockchain.
   * **`Cumulus`**: This is a lighter layer in the SDK which enables `substrate` based chains to be compatible with Polkadot.
+* **`ZombieNet`**: It helps simulate a relay chain and parachain node setup on a local machine for testing the features and functionalities of a parachain (end-to-end testing for parachains on a local machine).
+* **`Chopsticks`**: Chopsticks is a tool that can be used to test blockchain runtime.
+It simulates just the relay chain and parachain runtimes without running the nodes and can be used for testing runtime features.
+Chopsticks is a versatile, light weight testing tool for cross-chain functionality in the Polkadot ecosystem.
+Chopsticks tooling can be used to test cross-chain functionalities between Polkadot and parachains, as well as the functionalities between different parachains.